 Much of our thinking then (which endures today) was based on a futuristic research programme undertaken by a powerful group of companies.

 These were known as The Learning Building Group (LBG) involving ICL (now Fujitsu), BAe Systems, Thorn, Skanska, Amec and Ericsson.

 The programme, which was led by Andrew Mawson, built on ICL’s technology research and looked at the future of work, technology, workplace and property.

 It brought forward a new model for the design of buildings which would enable rapid change, support people in doing their best work and embrace the rapid evolution of technology.

 Since then we’ve been true to our roots, working with some of the most respected organisations in the world.

 This helped us to use moments of workplace change to drive dramatic improvements in business performance.

-We’ve remained independent and continue to pioneer new thinking through research undertaken in our Workplace PIN Explorer Groups which uses academic research and live trials to answer unanswered workplace questions.
+We’ve remained independent and continue to pioneer new thinking through research undertaken in the Advanced Workplace Institute which uses academic research and live trials to answer unanswered workplace questions.
 We take our role in changing the world (of work) seriously and are proud to use our influence and relationships to further workplace thinking and excellence!

 Furthering Workplace Thinking